University of Wisconsin Stout | Wisconsin's Polytechnic University

 UW-Stout can help you achieve your goals.

-Application of the 6-Traits theory to assessment and instruction of student writing in PK through grade 4.
+Course Description: Application of the 6-Traits approach to assessment and instruction of student writing in PK through grade 5.
 Study of the continuum of primary and elementary language arts skills and writing across the curriculum.

 Spandel, Vicki, (2011).
 Creating Young Writers: Using the Six Traits to Enrich Writing Process in Primary Classrooms (3rd Edition) (Creating 6-Trait Revisers and Editors Series), Pearson Education.ISBN: 978-0132685856